ramyaofficial45-ramya/THERAFUN/README.md

 - Focus and concentration
 - Fine motor skills
 - Response to commands and communication

+Parents search for better tools.
+Therapists look for measurable outcomes.
+Children need something that speaks their language — **play**.

 Traditional therapy sessions are often repetitive, disengaging, and ineffective — with no tech-driven solution at scale. **Until now.**